octalmage/robotjs/README.md

 #### Why is &#60;insert key&#62; missing from the keyboard functions?

 We've been implementing keys as we need them.
-Feel free to create an issue and we'll see what we can do!
+Feel free to create an issue or submit a pull request!

 ## <a href="http://robotjavascript.tumblr.com/">Blog</a>